DuJust/simple-p2p/README.md

     $ rake
 ### API

 I use `slate` for the API reference.
+You can check [online](http://106.75.47.72/docs/index) or build locally:

 ```
 $ ./docs_build.sh